 I feel this probably has something to do with the writing, and unfortunately it extends somewhat to the quests.
 Many of the quests are impressive, as mentioned earlier, but some go in odd directions, or even end with little conclusion.
 The game boasts there being multiple ways to go about some tasks, but in order for this to be successful, the rest of the paths need to actually go somewhere as well.
 As an example, with the quest mentioned at the beginning of the review of the investigation at the monastery.
 It just ends.
 I found out what went wrong, discovered a plot, went to stop the plot, and didn’t find anything and the quest just sort of finished.
 You go back to original quest giver, where Henry tells him about his investigation of the stone at the monastery, but neglects to mention ANY of the other interesting facts about it.
 Very bizarre and anticlimactic.
 There’s also the romance quests.
 The first in the game is Theresa, who Henry knew from Skalitz.
 You talk to her, take her out on a walk – it’s actually quite charming.
 But then before it’s even begun, the quest ends with you two boning down and then NEVER SPEAKING TO HER AGAIN.
 Tell a lie, you can speak to her, but it’s only the generic dialogue that you could say from the very beginning.
 There’s no relationship to speak of.
 It seems a bit empty, even childish.

 Having said all that, the game may be full of little annoyances, and one major inconvenience, but it is undeniably ambitious, and actually as a whole quite successful.
-Once you learn how the systems work, the combat becomes a joy.
+Once you learn how the systems work, the combat becomes more enjoyable.
 Some have suggested that you can become overpowered by the end (with better quality gear), but I still find challenge in dealing with multiple enemies at once (duelling is one thing, but wait till you have multiple people going for you – they don’t wait their turn like in the movies).
 The world is brilliantly designed and very enjoyable to just take your time travelling and looking around, and with enough quests and activities to get on with you won’t be running out of things to do any time soon.
 I think if you prepare yourself for some inconvenience from the get go, and maybe read a few guides then you will avoid a lot of the frustrations I had.
 This doesn’t make up for them, but the rest of the game in my opinion is too engaging to let it get in the way.

 + Plenty of quests and activities